 C. Posting locations.
 The 3 usual and customary posting locations for the

-notice and agenda shall be the following, unless the town board directs posting at other additional locations: the Town Garage, the Town Hall, and Morgan’s Bar.
+notice and agenda shall be the following, unless the town board directs posting at other additional locations: the Town Garage, the Town Hall, and Town website.

-In addition, all Town Board meetings and Town Meeting notices and agendas shall be published in the News-Sickle-Arrow and Mt.
+In addition, all Town Board meetings and Town Meeting notices and agendas shall be published in the Times-Tribune and Mt.
 Horeb Mail prior to the meeting unless it is a special or emergency meeting.
-The News Sickle-Arrow and Mt.Horeb Mail shall be notified by phone and email of the meeting.
-The Clerk will post the notice on the Town websitee (www.unitnet.com/townofcrossplainsorg) on the same day it is posted at the Town Hall or sent to the papers.
+The Times-Tribune and Mt.Horeb Mail shall be notified by phone and email of the meeting.
+The Clerk will post the notice on the Town website (www.townofcrossplains.org) on the same day it is posted at the Town Hall or sent to the papers.
 Meetings of Town Commissions and Town Committees shall be posted but not be published in newspapers unless required by a majority vote of the Town Board.

 D. Special Meetings of the Town Board.